 Rescue yourself from energy vampires and soul-sucking situations.
 When activities, people, jobs, or events do not feel good, say no to them and yes to you.
 Say it with clarity and love.
 People may be angry.
 (Their anger is not your responsibility to fix.)
 You can choose to be transparent about your fear of the repercussions of setting these limits.

 We suffer more from our thoughts than we do from actual situations that occur.
 By creating space between you and your thoughts, you can eliminate suffering.
 Thoughts are not truth.
 When having a thought that brings you pain, see how it also could not be true and find evidence to support the opposite thought.
 Typically, we think the same thoughts over and over, creating deep neural pathways in our brain.
 When we consciously decide to disbelieve painful thoughts and choose new ones, we dismantle old connections to create a new habitual thought.
-Consciously choose thoughts that delight and energize you.
+Consciously choose thoughts that delight and energize you to improve your life.

 Connect with others and/or animals.
 Find relationships that give depth, texture, support, and meaning to your life.
 Find a group.
 If a group you are looking for does not exist, create a group (www.meetup.com).
 Call your aunt’s sister-in-law’s best friend.
 Find a Life Coach or a Counselor.
 Volunteer.
 Connect as little or as much as is rejuvenating for you.
 Discover ways to connect with yourself.
 Then, put your lonely on the shelf.